Joejuan Williams: New England Patriots

-Williams was selected by the New England Patriots in the second round (45th overall) of the 2019 NFL Draft.
+Williams was selected by the New England Patriots in the second round (45th overall) of the 2019 NFL draft.
 He was the sixth cornerback selected.
+Williams made five appearances for the team as a rookie, recording one pass defense and five combined tackles.

+Williams made 15 appearances for New England during the 2020 season, compiling two passes defended and 18 combined tackles.
+He played in 12 contests (including one start) for the team in 2021, recording five passes defended and 21 combined tackles.

-Williams was placed on injured reserve on August 16, 2022.
+Williams was placed on injured reserve on August 16, 2022, due to a shoulder injury that required season–ending surgery.

-Minnesota Vikings (first stint)
+Minnesota Vikings

 On April 17, 2023, Williams signed with the Minnesota Vikings.
-He was waived on August 29, 2023, and signed to the practice squad the next day.
+He was waived by Minnesota on August 29, and was re-signed to the team's practice squad the following day.

 Chicago Bears

 On September 27, 2023, Williams was signed by the Chicago Bears off the Vikings practice squad.
-He was released on October 20 and re-signed to the practice squad.
-On October 31, the Bears released him.
+He was released by Chicago on October 20 and was subsequently re-signed to the practice squad.
+On October 31, the Bears released Williams.
+In four appearances for the team, he accumulated one tackle.

 Minnesota Vikings (second stint)

-On November 1, 2023, Williams was signed to the Vikings practice squad.
-He was elevated to the active roster on November 18, 2023.
-Following the end of the 2023 regular season, the Vikings signed him to a reserve/future contract on January 8, 2024.
-He was released on May 14.
+On November 1, 2023, Williams was signed to the Minnesota Vikings practice squad.
+He was elevated to the active roster on November 18.
+Williams made two appearances for Minnesota, recording two passes defended and one tackle.
+Following the end of the regular season, the Vikings signed Williams to a reserve/future contract on January 8, 2024.
+He was released by Minnesota on May 14.

 New Orleans Saints

 On August 20, 2024, Williams signed with the New Orleans Saints.
-He was released on August 27.
+He was released by New Orleans on August 27.

+On May 16, 2026, Williams announced his retirement from professional football.